Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 Enforcer components validate the parts of your Open API documents and define additional functionality.
 There are many enforcer component types and together they work to validate an entire Open API document.

-1. Each enforcer component is tied to an Open API schema component for [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schema).
+1. Each enforcer component is modeled after the Open API specification, including [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schema).

 2. Each enforcer component is capable of supporting all versions of the Open API.

-Current [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schema) are supported, but this can be expanded for future specifications.
+    Currently [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schema) are supported, but this can be expanded when future specifications are created.

 3. Each enforcer component is made up of four parts: